Golf on USA: 2020s

 In November 2021, it was announced that early-round coverage of the Open Championship, U.S. Open, and their women's counterparts, would move to USA Network beginning in 2022.
 In 2023, the Ryder Cup was also added to USA’s schedule.

 On November 20, 2024, Comcast announced that it will spin off most of its cable networks and selected digital properties into a new publicly traded company, Versant.
-The spin off will separate NBC Sports and USA Network, but Golf Channel and USA will remain part of the same company.
+The spin-off will separate NBC Sports and USA Network, but Golf Channel and USA will remain part of the same company.

 On August 12, 2025, Versant announced a broadcasting agreement with United States Golf Association, a first for the company, through 2032.
 Through the agreement, USA Network will hold the rights to 35 hours of coverage from the U.S. Open and U.S. Women's Open.

 In December 2025, USA Network will simulcast Golf Channel's coverage of the Golf Channel Games, a spiritual successor to TNT Sports' former sports entertainment contest The Match.
 The games will feature two teams captained by Scottie Scheffler and Rory McIlroy.

+In July 2026, USA Network will broadcast more commercials than actual coverage of The Open Championship.